-Doctor's Notes on Liver Disease Symptoms, Signs, and Treatments
+Doctor's Notes on Liver Disease Signs, Symptoms, Causes, Stages, and Treatments

 Liver disease is a partial or complete dysfunction of one or more of the critical functions the healthy liver otherwise performs.
 Liver disease may be acute and/or chronic but usually it takes a large amount of liver damage to occur before signs and symptoms are produced.
 Examples of common signs and symptoms of liver disease are jaundice (yellowing of skin and/or sclera), easy bruising or bleeding, edema (leg swelling, abdominal swelling), and fatigue.
 Liver disease symptoms and signs usually indicate an underlying problem exists within the liver.